Brahmotsavam

 The Brahmotsavam is the great festival performed for that para brahman.
 As this festival is initiated by Brahma, it is called Brahmotsavam.

-To show that even to date the Brahmotsavas of Lord Venkateswara is performed under the leadership of Brahma, the chariots either during the day or night, follow a small chariot, gorgeously decorated, the Brahmaratha.
+To show that even to date the Brahmotsavas of Lord Venkateswara are performed under the leadership of Brahma, the chariots either during the day or night, follow a small chariot, gorgeously decorated, the Brahmaratha.
 Brahma of no shape, no guna, ascends and conducts the festival.

 But on the day of Rathotsava, there will be no Brahmaratha in front as Sri Venkateswara is the adorable incarnation of para Brahman.